-- 10.3.2 For cycling, National Cycle Route 14 has been developed between Darlington and Stockton and beyond to North Yorkshire, and Regional Route 52 runs inside the southern edge of the Borough.
-The Council has improved the cycle network between Darlington and Newton Aycliffe improving and creating around 2.6km of cycle path along the A167, Durham Road within the Borough and more works have been funded beyond the Borough boundary, to encourage more sustainable journeys to work between the two settlements.
-All these routes and future improvements will be safeguarded, promoted and developed as necessary. - 10.3.3 The Borough's network of public rights of way, including permissive routes, provides an important recreational resource that enables the public to experience and enjoy the natural, built and historic environments through activities such as walking, cycling and horse riding.
-As such, these routes play an important role in ensuring the physical and mental health and wellbeing of residents as well as contributing to the Borough's visitor offer.
-The network is also an important sustainable transport resource, providing safe connections for low carbon forms of travel within, around and between settlements. - 10.3.4 Wherever possible, public rights of way should be retained in situ and their recreational and amenity value enhanced as a result of development, for example through improvements to surface and boundary treatments, and through the provision of improved facilities (such as gates, stiles and signage etc.).
-Developments that, through poor design, negatively affect the amenity of a public right of way will not be supported.
-In some circumstances, it may be more appropriate to divert the route of a public right of way along a suitable alternative route that provides at least as good recreational and amenity value as the one being replaced.
-Important factors to consider where a route is to be diverted will include the safety, directness, convenience and attractiveness of the right of way following development.
-Where possible, routes should be diverted to maintain key views and long range vistas.
-New development should not demonstrably deter the use of a public right of way. - 10.3.5 New walking and cycling provision will be made within the Strategic and Local Green Corridors identified in the Tees Valley Local Cycling and Walking Infrastructure Plan, Rights of Way Improvement Plan, Darlington's Green Infrastructure Strategy, and covered by Policy ENV 4.
-These corridors have a key role to play in improving connectivity, particularly to the town centre, for pedestrians and cyclists. - 10.3.6 Walking and cycling routes must, wherever possible, be integrated with other modes both in terms of access and connectivity and be associated with Green Infrastructure and public realm.
+- 10.1.17 Providing convenient access to an extensive, efficient and attractive footpath and cycle path network makes a major contribution to achieving sustainability and transport objectives, including improving health and well being amongst the local population that uses it, particularly where they are used for travel that may otherwise have been by private car, e.g. for journeys to work, shops, schools and other community facilities. - 10.1.18 For cycling, National Cycle Route 14 has been developed between Darlington and Stockton and beyond to North Yorkshire, and Regional Route 52 runs inside the southern edge of the Borough.
+The Council has improved the cycle network between Darlington and Newton Aycliffe improving and creating around 2.6km of cycle path along the A167, Durham Road within the Borough and more works funded beyond the Borough boundary, to encourage more sustainable journeys to work between the two settlements.
+All these routes and future improvements will be safeguarded, promoted and developed as necessary. - 10.1.19 For walking, the existing network of public rights of way is safeguarded by Policy ENV 4, and new provision will be made within the Strategic and Local Green Corridors identified in the Darlington Green Infrastructure Strategy.
+These corridors have a key role to play in improving connectivity, particularly to the town centre, for pedestrians and cyclists. - 10.1.20 Walking and cycling routes must, wherever possible, be integrated with other modes both in terms of access and connectivity and be associated with Green Inrastructure and public realm.
 New developments must provide access for all wherever possible with specific regard to facilitating independence for older people and the disabled, and providing safe routes to school and other social infrastructure.
-In common with roads, streets, green infrastructure and public spaces, passive surveillance should be achieved by overlooking, active frontages, good connectivity and through routes. - 10.3.7 Developments identified in Policy H 2 Housing Allocations and Policy E 2 Promotion of New Employment Opportunities will also be required to provide a connected walking and cycling network which may also include the protection, improvement or rerouting of existing provision if appropriate.
+In common with roads, streets, green infrastructure and public spaces passive surveillance should be achieved by overlooking, active frontages and good connectivity and through routes. - 10.1.21 Developments identified in Policy H 2 Housing Allocations and Policy E 2 Promotion of New Employment Opportunities will also be required to provide a connected walking and cycling network which may also include the protection, improvement or rerouting of existing provision if appropriate.
 These include, but are not limited to: - The Stockton and Darlington Railway this is unique in the national context and is of national and international significance as reflected in the high number of designated and non-designated assets along its 26 mile route; - Route to Hurworth There are a number of options to create a useable route including using the track bed of the old railway line; - Route to Heighington; to the north of Darlington lies the village of Heighington which is not directly connected to Darlington for cyclists.